rakuraikou/personal-website/README.md

 # personal-website
 what it says on the tin

-i made this website months ago (20 dec 2022) and it's hosted on neocities. i just thought i'd put it on github so i can show it to people lol
+i made this website on 20 dec 2022, and it was hosted on neocities until 9 feb 2024! i now host it with namecheap (eh). check it out [here](https://rkrk.dev/)!